thiagosanches/klickndone/README.md

 ## Disclaimer

-Break The Loop Now is a supportive tool and not a replacement for professional mental health treatment for anxiety-related concerns.
+klickndone is a supportive tool and not a replacement for professional mental health treatment for anxiety-related concerns.
 It's designed to be used as part of a broader approach to managing anxiety during online shopping experiences.
 If you're struggling with significant anxiety, please consider seeking help from a qualified mental health professional.

 ## Contributing